Virtual museum showcases Igloolik artifacts

 Exhibit contains objects brought south to Laval University in the 1960s and 1970s

-Igloolik elders Natalino Piugattuk, left, and Deborah Qaunaq, centre, chat with interpreter Roland Taqtu about Inuit objects that have been at Laval University for more than 50 years.
+Igloolik elders Natalino Piugattuk, left, and Deborah Qaunaq, centre, chat with Laval University representatives, via interpreter Roland Taqtu, about Inuit objects that have been at the university for more than 50 years.
 They are just a few of the items included in a new virtual museum featuring a collection of close to 60 items from Igloolik.
 (Photo courtesy Inuit Worlds project)

 By Jorge Antunes